 To make payment arrangements, please call the Clerk’s Office.
 If you have other outstanding court fines, you may wish to enter a payment plan with Signal Credit.
 You may also qualify for the Unified Payment Program if your license is currently suspended.

 To explain circumstances and request a lower fine amount:

-By requesting a mitigation hearing, you have already agreed that you committed the infraction(s) but wish to explain the circumstances and request a reduction in the monetary penalty.
+In Person: By requesting a mitigation hearing, you agree that you committed the infraction(s) but wish to explain the circumstances and request a reduction in the monetary penalty.
 Infractions designated as "traffic" will be reported to the Department of Licensing.
 The court may allow time payments or reduce the penalty where allowed by law.

 A deferred finding results in a dismissal of the infraction.
 You are eligible for a deferred finding for one moving and one non-moving infraction within a seven-year period so long as you do not hold a commercial driver’s license (CDL) and you were not operating a commercial motor vehicle at the time of the violation.
 The judge will decide whether to grant a deferred finding.
-If granted, you will be required to pay an administrative fee equivalent to the face value of the original violation(s) within 30 days.
+If granted, you will be required to pay an administrative fee equivalent to the face value of the original violation(s) within 60 days.
 Your infraction(s) will be dismissed upon payment.
-Request a deferred finding by completing the Deferred Finding Checklist and emailing, mailing, or filing in person at the clerk's office.
+Request a deferred finding by completing the Electronic Hearing form above.